 As a tier-1 provider which is in charge of its own infrastructure, VyprVPN is among the fastest services we’ve ever tested – indeed it actually doubled our regular download speeds.
 The provider offers a cluster of servers that operates as a single server in the capital Jakarta, with a plentiful presence in neighboring countries.

 Along with simple and user-friendly clients for every major platform, VyprVPN provides some impressive security features.
 That includes the company’s proprietary Chameleon protocol, own DNS system, NAT Firewall and all the usual expected security bits and pieces.
-On top of that, there is no logging here, and the customer support team is available 24/7.
+On top of that, you get customer support available 24/7, but note that on the logging front, some logs are kept in the form of connection times and IPs.

 There is a free 3-day trial that will come in handy as this provider doesn’t offer any refunds and its monthly subscription is quite pricey.
 The Premium plan with annual billing is a reasonably affordable affair, though, and you get all the best features such as the Chameleon protocol.
 The packages available are: